×

 City Council members grappled with the rights of the property owners and demand for housing versus the desire to preserve open land and create a buffer between housing and the railroad tracks.

-Council members Chris Killpack, Jeff Lambson, Jenn Gale and Tom Macdonald voted in favor of the rezoning change, while council members LaNae Millet and David Spencer and Mayor David Young voted against it.
+Council members Chris Killpack, Jeff Lambson, Jenn Gale and Tom Macdonald voted in favor of the rezoning change, while council members LaNae Millett and David Spencer and Mayor David Young voted against it.